-- The Ruins of the Roman Amphitheater is an enjoyable open-air site but with limited access for wheelchairs.
+- The Ruins of the Roman Amphitheater is an enjoyable open-air site but with limited access to wheelchairs.

-- The site encompassing Pompeys Pillar, Cleopatra’s Bath and the Papyrus Library may be accessible for most as it is flat but the pathways are unpaved an uneven so some may need assistance.
+- The site encompassing Pompeys Pillar, Cleopatra’s Bath, and the Papyrus Library may be accessible for most as it is flat but the pathways are unpaved and uneven so some may need assistance.

-- Graeco-Roman Museum is fully wheelchair accessible, including bathrooms, with many displays of the original busts of Alexander, Hercules, Julius Caesar, Cleopatra in addition to some brilliant medieval pottery that are located on the ground level.
+- Graeco-Roman Museum is fully wheelchair accessible, including bathrooms, with many displays of the original busts of Alexander, Hercules, Julius Caesar, and Cleopatra in addition to some brilliant medieval pottery that is located on the ground level.

 - Montazah Palace is the summer home of King Farouk is set amidst sprawling gardens with accessible walkways (packed dirt) winding through them.

 - The Roman Theatre in Kom El Dekka is one of the important sites in Alexandria which was reserved for thousands of years.
 Today musical and ballet shows are held in the Roman theatre to attract Egyptians to this great monument.
 The historical nature of the building permits visitors in wheelchairs to sit at the very base of the amphitheater.